F5Networks/f5-azure-arm-templates/experimental/bigiq/licenseManagement/standalone/2nic/existing-stack/byol/README.md

 In a 2-NIC implementation, one interface is for public management and license requests from the Internet, and the second interface is connected into the internal or none public network were license requests can occur internally.

-You can choose one or both of these types of license pools on your BIG-IQ device for licensing your BIG-IP VE devices:
+You can choose one or both of these types of license pools on your BIG-IQ devices for licensing your BIG-IP VE devices:
   - A License (Purchase) Pool, which can either be a registration key with a particular number of licenses, or an [ELA](https://www.f5.com/pdf/licensing/big-ip-virtual-edition-enterprise-licensing-agreement-overview.pdf)/subscription pool, which enables self-licensing of BIG-IP virtual editions (VEs),
   - A Registration Key Pool, which is a pool of single standalone BIG-IP VE registration keys for one or more BIG-IP services.
 This enables the ability to revoke and reassign a license to BIG-IP VE systems without having to contact F5 to allow the license to be moved.